GCC High SharePoint Migration

 The Stabilization Protocol Three Phases: Audit, Remediation, Handoff

-Structured audit of the in-flight migration: which artifacts have moved to GCC High, which are partially configured, which were deferred, which carry compliance gaps against CMMC or DFARS expectations.
-Produces a current-state inventory plus a delta report identifying the work remaining to reach a defensible end state.
+Phase 1 of the three phases is current-state audit.
+The Stabilization Protocol begins with a structured audit of the in-flight migration: which artifacts have moved to GCC High, which are partially configured, which were deferred, which carry compliance gaps against CMMC or DFARS expectations.
+The audit produces a current-state inventory that the original migration partner often did not maintain in auditable form, plus a delta report identifying the work remaining to reach a defensible end state.
+Phase 1 typically runs 2 to 4 weeks depending on environment complexity.

-Audit findings get sequenced into remediation work packages with explicit exit criteria: SPFx extensions recompiled, conditional access policies reconfigured, SharePoint governance aligned to CMMC scoping, Power Platform connectors replaced with GCC High-certified equivalents.
+Phase 2 is remediation sequencing.
+The audit findings get sequenced into remediation work packages with explicit exit criteria: this SPFx extension is recompiled and redeployed to the GCC High tenant by a named date, this conditional access policy is reconfigured against the GCC High identity architecture, this SharePoint site governance configuration is brought into alignment with the documented CMMC scoping boundary, this Power Platform connector is replaced with a GCC High-certified equivalent.
 Each work package has a named owner, a defined deliverable, and an exit criterion the assessor will recognize.
+Phase 2 execution time depends on the volume of remediation work but typically runs 8 to 16 weeks.

-Produces the governance documentation needed to operate the GCC High environment and defend it under CMMC assessment: System Security Plan, Plan of Action and Milestones, control evidence artifacts for all 110 NIST 800-171 Rev 3 controls, SharePoint governance runbook, operational support model.
+Phase 3 is governance handoff.
+Once remediation work packages close, the Stabilization Protocol produces the governance documentation the organization needs to operate the GCC High environment going forward and to defend it under CMMC assessment: System Security Plan, Plan of Action and Milestones, control evidence artifacts for each of the 110 NIST 800-171 Rev 3 controls, SharePoint governance runbook, operational support model.
+Phase 3 typically runs 4 to 6 weeks.

 When Mid-Migration Recovery Is Cheaper Than Restart

-The decision between completing a stalled migration via the Stabilization Protocol versus restarting comes down to three signals.
-The first is how much of the current-state environment is recoverable — if the GCC High tenant is provisioned, identity migration is complete or near-complete, and SharePoint sites are populated with content, restart cost is substantial because content re-migration is the most expensive single line item.
+The decision between completing a stalled migration via the Stabilization Protocol versus restarting with a different partner comes down to three signals.
+The first is how much of the current-state environment is recoverable.
+If the GCC High tenant is provisioned, identity migration is complete or near-complete, and the SharePoint sites are populated with content, restart cost is substantial because content re-migration is the most expensive single line item in the project.
 The second is whether the prior partner produced auditable documentation.
+Stalled migrations with no SSP, no POA&M, and no control evidence require Stage one current-state audit to substantially rebuild the documentation rather than supplement it; restart begins from a similar baseline.
 The third is whether the prior partner produced compliance gaps that are remediable in place.
+Configuration errors and missing controls are remediable; architectural decisions that violate CMMC scoping or ITAR-adjacent CUI handling may force partial rebuild regardless of partner.

 Engagement cost for the Stabilization Protocol typically runs 40 to 60% of the original project budget when the underlying tenant and identity infrastructure are recoverable.
+That cost is recoverable through the standard CMMC remediation budget that defense contractors typically already carry as audit-finding contingency.
 Restart cost approaches 100% of the original project budget because the most expensive line items (identity migration, content migration, governance documentation) repeat in full.

 What to Expect From a Pre-Migration GCC High SharePoint Assessment

-A pre-migration assessment converts the GCC High requirement from an open question into a scoped project with known cost, known timeline, and known scenario fit.
+A pre-migration assessment is the defensible decision step that converts the GCC High requirement from an open question into a scoped project with known cost, known timeline, and known scenario fit.
+The two H3 sections below describe what the assessment delivers and how the deliverables connect to migration roadmap and CMMC compliance scope.

 Customization-by-Customization Readiness Audit and Missing-Capability Gap Analysis

-The customization readiness audit inventories every SharePoint customization, Power Platform solution, third-party integration, and external sharing arrangement in the current environment and evaluates each against four GCC High readiness criteria: service availability, endpoint compatibility, CUI handling alignment, and external sharing compliance.
+The customization readiness audit inventories every SharePoint customization, Power Platform solution, third-party integration, and external sharing arrangement in the current environment and evaluates each against four GCC High readiness criteria: service availability (does the underlying service or connector exist in GCC High), endpoint compatibility (does the customization compile or configure against GCC High endpoints), CUI handling alignment (does the data classification approach align with CUI handling rules), and external sharing compliance (does the customization rely on sharing patterns GCC High permits).
 Each artifact receives a disposition: migrate cleanly, migrate with rebuild, rebuild without migration, or retire.

 The missing-capability gap analysis identifies workflows the current environment supports that GCC High cannot replicate identically.
+Third-party connectors without GCC High certification, commercial-only Viva modules, federation-dependent external collaboration patterns, and any solution architected against commercial-only services surface as capability gaps.
 The gap analysis pairs each missing capability with the replacement architecture i3solutions recommends and the rebuild cost estimate for that replacement.
 The output is the load-bearing input to CFO budget conversations and to prime contractor account team timeline conversations.

 Migration Scenario Decision and Roadmap With Named Exit Criteria

-The migration scenario decision deliverable identifies which of the four scenarios fits the organization’s environment, organizational structure, and contract pipeline.
-The decision is a documented evaluation that names the trade-offs each scenario presents against the organization’s specific situation.
+The migration scenario decision deliverable identifies which of the four scenarios above (net-new build, commercial-to-GCC-High tenant migration, hybrid CUI segregation, mid-migration recovery) fits the organization’s environment, organizational structure, and contract pipeline.
+The decision is not a recommendation handed down without rationale; it is a documented evaluation that names the trade-offs each scenario presents against the organization’s specific situation.
+The deliverable supports defense of the choice to internal stakeholders (CFO, general counsel, audit committee) and to external auditors (CMMC C3PAO, prime contractor compliance teams).

 How to Evaluate a GCC High SharePoint Migration Partner